 CD20 is a transmembrane, non-glycosylated protein expressed on B-cell precursors and mature B cells, but is lost following differentiation into plasma cells.
 In resting B cells, CD20 appears in a 33 kDa non-phosphorylated form.
 After mitogen stimulation, CD20 becomes heavily phosphorylated (35-37 kDa isoforms), and it is a dominant phosphoprotein in activated B cells.
 The antibody reacts with an intracytoplasmic epitope localized on the CD20 antigen and labels cells of the B-cell lineage.
-It is a useful tool for the classification of neoplasms of B-cell derivation.
+It is a useful aid for classification of neoplasms of B-cell derivation.

 B-cell chronic lymphocytic leukemia/small lymphocytic lymphoma (FFPE) stained with FLEX Anti-CD20cy, Code IR604/IS604.

 - Optimized staining performance of both high and low-expression structures

 - Crisp and clear staining with no background